-Creating an apocalyptic sci-fi city scene in 3D art is something many artists might shy away from doing because of the vast complexity of the subject, models and textures needed.
-But with smart ways to tackle it, it is very much doable.
+Creating an apocalyptic sci-fi city scene in 3D art is something artists might shy away from doing because of the vast complexity of the subject, 3D models and textures needed.
+But with smart ways to tackle it, it is certainly doable.

 There are many different paths you can choose to achieve the final visualised image you have in mind.
 In this tutorial, I‘ll shed some light on the process I used to make this night-time scene.
 I try not to limit myself too much with a strict and predetermined workflow, or the software I use.
 My workflow may differ minimally to vastly depending on the project I’m working on.
 Software packages are just different tools that help you to get things done.

-Most of my projects start with a concept sketch in 2D, but this time I started in 3D.
+Most of my projects start with a concept sketching stage in 2D, but this time I started in 3D.
 If you’re interested in 3D concepting, I strongly recommend Jama Jurabaev‘s Intro to 3D Concept Design course on Learn Squared.

 Procedurally generating a city can vastly speed up the initial stage of finding a good concept, camera position and composition.
 You don‘t need to worry about getting the perspective of your 2D buildings right; in 3D you can simply reposition your camera and instantly have a completely different picture.

-As I already had a pretty good picture in mind of what I wanted to do – an apocalyptic, Independence Day-inspired scene – I start with hunting for reference.
+As I already have a pretty good picture in mind of what I wanted to do – an apocalyptic, Independence Day-inspired scene – I start with hunting for reference.
 If all you want is reference pictures, Google is a good place to start, but if you intend to use those references in some way or another in your picture (textures, and so on), you should look for royalty-free images.
-Pixabay.com and www.textures.com were a big help there.
+Pixabay and Textures.com are a big help there.

 The texturing and shading is done (partially) procedurally.
 I compile several pictures of cities to texture atlases.
 I then map, shade, alter and randomly distribute those textures with Blender’s powerful node system.
 For every diffuse map I plug in, the shader network automatically generates a specular- and bump-map.
 Not a single building is manually UV-unwrapped – all are box-mapped with some random shifting of the coordinates.